IF YOU DISCOVER A FIRE

 - Close all the doors behind you.

-- Report to the person in charge of your group in the centre of the car park.
+- Report to the person in charge of your group at the Assembly Point on the field.

 - Do not stop to collect personal belongings.